Connecting with Code

 Rose-Hulman Summer Programming Camp

-The 2024 CWC camp face-to-face on-campus registration will open in March.
+The 2025 CWC camp face-to-face on-campus registration will open in March (probably the 10th if it is setup in time).

 Newer to Coding / Younger Camp